Welcome to the Ultimate Grilling Guide: Chicken Legs & Drumsticks Edition

 Our ultimate grilling guide has armed you with the secrets to grilling chicken perfectly.
 But dare to be bold, dare to experiment.
 Discover what to grill for dinner tonight, or try out new chicken grilling techniques this weekend.
 Your grill is waiting, and the world is your oyster...or should we say, your chicken drumstick?

-It's time to light the coals, put on your apron, and declare every day a Grill Day!
+So, light up those coals, don your apron, and let's make every day a Grill Day!

 What part of our 'Boost Your Grill Game' guide did you find most helpful or would like to learn more about?